Sound description: The band describes its music as the sound of "a dump truck falling off of the Empire State Building."

 Influences: Counterfit, Helen Earth Band, RX Bandits

-The definitive lineup for emo/punk quintet Finch consisted of core members Nate Barcalo (vocals), Alex Linares (guitar), and Randy Strohmeyer (guitar/vocals).
-Their 2002 release What It Is To Burn was followed by 2005’s Say Hello to Sunshine.
+The definitive lineup for emo/punk quintet Finch consisted of core members Nate Barcalow (vocals), Alex Linares (guitar), and Randy Strohmeyer (guitar/vocals).
+Their 2002 release What It Is To Burn was followed by 2005’s Say Hello to Sunshine, though Nate Barcalow quit the band.

-September 2014 saw their first album in nearly ten years, Back to Oblivion (Razor & Tie Records), preceded by the single “Two Guns to the Temple” and followed by a U.S. tour with Weatherbox and Maps & Atlases, running through November 8.
+September 2014 saw their first release in nearly ten years, Back to Oblivion (Razor & Tie Records), preceded by the single “Two Guns to the Temple” and followed by a U.S. tour running through November 8.
 It was produced by Brian Virtue (Deftones, 30 Seconds to Mars, Janes Addiction, AudioSlave).
+A video for “Anywhere But Here,” directed by Dylan Bell, appeared online in October 2014.